denismaggior8/enigma-python/README.md

 ## Documentation

-TBD, for now... code (and comments) are the documentation
+An initial documentation draft can be found [here](./docs/README.md), but in most cases examples, code (and comments) are better than the documentation

 ## Credits/references